vapor/docs/4.0/docs/spm.md

 The first time you build your project, SPM will create a `Package.resolved` file that stores the version of each dependency.
 The next time you build your project, these same versions will be used even if newer versions are available.

-To update your depdencies, run `swift package update`.
+To update your dependencies, run `swift package update`.

 ## Xcode